f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-tmos/Readme.md

 # Overview

-This guide showcases migration of an app with a configured WAF policy from TMOS to BIG-IP Next using BIG-IP Next Central Manager.
+This guide showcases the migration of an app with a configured WAF policy from TMOS to BIG-IP Next using BIG-IP Next Central Manager.
 BIG-IP Next Central Manager accelerates app migration and provides management of your BIG-IP Next infrastructure and app services.
 We will perform the app migration of virtual server(s) together with the configured security profiles: WAF, Bot, DDoS.

 The first part of this guide will focus on _manual_ migration of an application, while the second part focuses on the _automation_ scripts of the migration and config steps: